remix-run/remix/docs/tutorials/blog.md

 ![Screenshot of the app showing the blog post link][screenshot-of-the-app-showing-the-blog-post-link]

-<docs-info>You may have noticed we're using <a href="https://tailwindcss.com">tailwind</a> classes.</docs-info>
+<docs-info>You may have noticed we're using <a href="https://tailwindcss.com">Tailwind CSS</a> classes.</docs-info>

-The Remix Indie stack has [tailwind][tailwind] support pre-configured.
-If you'd prefer to not use tailwind, you're welcome to remove it and use something else.
+The Remix Indie stack has [Tailwind CSS][tailwind] support pre-configured.
+If you'd prefer to not use Tailwind CSS, you're welcome to remove it and use something else.
 Learn more about your styling options with Remix in [the styling guide][the-styling-guide].

 Back in the browser go ahead and click the link.
 You should see a 404 page since we've not created this route yet.
 Let's create the route now:

-💿 Create a new file `app/routes/posts._index.tsx`
+💿 Create a new file at `app/routes/posts._index.tsx`

 ```sh
 touch app/routes/posts._index.tsx
 ```

-<docs-info>Any time you see terminal commands to create files or folders, you can of course do that however you'd like, but using `mkdir` and `touch` is just a way for us to make it clear which files you should be creating.</docs-info>
+<docs-info>Any time you see terminal commands to create files or folders, you can of course do that however you'd like, but using `touch` is just a way for us to make it clear which files you should be creating.</docs-info>

-We could have named it just `posts.tsx` but we'll have another route soon and it'll be nice to put them by each other.
-An index route will render at the route's parent path (just like index.html on a web server).
+We could have named it just `posts.tsx` but we'll have another route soon, and it'll be nice to put them by each other.
+An index route will render at the parent's path (just like `index.html` on a web server).

 Now if you navigate to the `/posts` route, you'll get an error indicating there's no way to handle the request.
 That's because we haven't done anything in that route yet!
 Let's add a component and export it as the default: